mrjuan1/bookstore/README.md

 npm start
 ```

-This will start a very simple dev server that will watch for code changes and restart if any are detected.
+This will start a very simple dev server that will watch for code changes and restart if any are detected in any typescript file or in your `.env` file.

 ## Code checking